Research Advisory Committee on Gulf War Veterans Illnesses

 Jon VanLeeuwen, PhD (Managing Director)

 Dr. VanLeeuwen is a neuroscientist who also has experience working at the intersection of science and policy.
-He was in the civil service at the U.S. Department of State, most recently serving as Special Advisor on Data and Analytics in the Office of U.S. Foreign Assistance Resources.
+He is an Adjunct Instructor at the University of California, San Francisco and in his role at the VA he oversees the committee office.
+Dr. VanLeeuwen previously served in the civil service at the U.S. Department of State, most recently as Special Advisor on Data and Analytics.
 He made his foray into federal policy as an AAAS Science and Technology Policy Fellow, also at the U.S. Department of State.
 Dr. VanLeeuwen received his scientific training at Northwestern University where his research focused on the molecular and cellular mechanisms underlying synaptic plasticity in aging and disease.